Nathan Hollingsworth

 Nathan Hollingsworth (born 3 August 1978) is an Australian former professional rugby league footballer who played for Parramatta and Manly-Warringah in the National Rugby League (NRL).

-A Canberra raised player, Hollingsworth started his career at the Raiders, representing the club in the lower grades.
+A Canberra raised player, Hollingsworth started his career with the Raiders, representing the club in the lower grades.

-Hollingsworth, who played as a hooker, got his opportunity to play first-grade when he joined Parramatta.
-Late in the 2002 NRL season he replaced an injured Daniel Irvine and kept his spot in the team for the remainder of the season, which included the qualifying final loss to the Brisbane Broncos.
+Hollingsworth, who played as a hooker, received his opportunity to play first-grade when he joined Parramatta.
+Late in the 2002 NRL season, he replaced an injured Daniel Irvine and kept his spot on the team for the remainder of the season, which included the qualifying final loss to the Brisbane Broncos.

-In 2004 he switched to Manly and featured in 11 first-grade games that season.
+In 2004, he switched to Manly and featured in 11 first-grade games that season.

 Coaching

-He coached the Connecticut Wildcats in the USA in 2006 for one season.
+He coached the Connecticut Wildcats in the US in 2006 for one season.